CESNET/secant/README.md

 4. Make assessment using report and predefined rules.

 During the entire assessment process details about the process are stored in a log file (path can be specified in `secant.conf`).
 When the process is successfully ended, findings can be find in a report file and assessment results in a result file.

+The development work is co-funded by the EOSC-hub project (Horizon 2020) under Grant number 777536.